atriumn/atriumn-github-actions/.github/actions/setup-node/README.md

 ## What it does

 1. Sets up Node.js with the specified version
-2. Configures NPM caching
+2. Configures NPM caching for faster subsequent runs
-3. Installs dependencies using `npm ci`
+3. Automatically detects and installs dependencies if package.json exists
-4. Caches node modules for faster subsequent runs
+4. Uses `npm ci` for lockfile-based installs or `npm install` otherwise